openharmony/docs/en/application-dev/reference/apis/js-apis-app-ability-missionManager.md

 ## missionManager.moveMissionsToForeground<sup>10+</sup>

-moveMissionsToForeground(missionIds: Array&lt;number&gt;, topMission: number, callback: AsyncCallback&lt;void&gt;): void;
+moveMissionsToForeground(missionIds: Array&lt;number&gt;, topMission: number, callback: AsyncCallback&lt;void&gt;): void

 Switches a batch of missions to the foreground, and moves the mission with the specified ID to the top.
 This API uses an asynchronous callback to return the result.